SkyBlock-Nerds/NerdBot/CONTRIBUTING.md

 ### Additionally, other things may be required to be set in the config before those features will work.

-- Suggestion forum id for suggestion parsing.
+- Channel ID of a suggestions channel in order to curate suggestions
-- Item gen channel(s) for allowing itemgen to work in them.
+- Channel ID('s) of item generator channel(s) to allow the item generation commands to be used
 - Tag ID set for greenlit to work.

 ### Other notes: